 HOW-TO: External Profile IDs

-There are three fields in the ‘External Profile Information’ section of the CMT registration page for entering users’ external scholar IDs: Google Scholar ID, Semantic Scholar ID, and DBLP ID.
+There are five fields in the 'User Profile’ panel for entering users’ external scholar IDs: Google Scholar ID, Semantic Scholar ID, DBLP, ORCID and OpenReview ID.

 Conference chairs may use the profiles to help facilitate paper matching and reviewer suggestions.